kacollins/okc-coffee-and-code/EVENTS.md

 Details
 Newbies are always included at all of our events!
 All coding experience welcome, even if you’re brand new.

-We'll be at Equity Brewing Co. in Norman.
+We'll be at <a href="https://www.equitybrewingco.com/">Equity Brewing Co. in Norman</a>.
 This event is come and go, so feel free to show up when you can and stay as long as you want.
 You can join us for a drink, food, or just to say hi!

 No need to bring your laptop this time!
 We'll just be meeting each other and chatting about coding.